nlfiedler/pack-rs/README.md

 ...
 ```

-Finally, to extract the contents of the archive into the current directory:
+Finally, run `extract` to unpack the contents of the archive into the current directory:

 ```shell
 $ cargo run -- extract pack.db3